vatsalsaxena22/myPortfolio/README.md

   5. HTML & CSS Zero to Hero (5 Days) - By LetsUpgrade - LUEHTMLNOV1231449
   6. JavaScript Zero to Hero (5 Days) - By LetsUpgrade - LUEJSDEC1231199
   7. Introduction to JavaScript - By Sololearn - CC-KLQCRZG5
+  8. JavaScript Intermediate - By Sololearn - RWZATZU2
-  8. Node.js Zero to Hero (3 Days) - By LetsUpgrade - LUENJSFEB124547
+  9. Node.js Zero to Hero (3 Days) - By LetsUpgrade - LUENJSFEB124547
-  9. NIELIT CCC Certificate - GO70B1A9A5906B12
+  10. NIELIT CCC Certificate - GO70B1A9A5906B12
-  10. Appreciation of Digital Literacy - UTJA00055569469
+  11. Appreciation of Digital Literacy - UTJA00055569469

 # Other Skills/Technologies Known
   1. W3.CSS Framework - By W3schools